-Moreover, as has been observed elsewhere (Calvo and Keijzer, 2011), 'neuroid conduction' (Mackie, 1970), that is "the propagation of electrical events in the membranes of non-nervous, nonmuscular cells" (p.
+Moreover, as has been observed elsewhere (Calvo and Keijzer 2011), 'neuroid conduction' (Mackie 1970), that is "the propagation of electrical events in the membranes of non-nervous, nonmuscular cells" (p.
 319), takes place not only in animals, but also in protists (e.g., Noctiluca) and plants (Dionaea muscipula and Mimosa pudica, being the examples that first come to mind).
 Neuroid conduction is thus a basic and widespread form of signaling.
-Animal nervous systems only organize signaling systems, ion channels or synapses in new, more complex, ways, but the basic components are already present in precursor organisms (Ryan & Grant, 2009; Ovsepian & Vesselkin, 2014).
+Animal nervous systems only organize signaling systems, ion channels or synapses in new, more complex, ways, but the basic components are already present in precursor organisms (Ryan and Grant 2009; Ovsepian and Vesselkin 2014).

-In any case, degree of similarity aside, coordination is needed, and cellular electrical excitability for the purpose of the transmission of information relies upon the capacity of plant cells to conduct signals from receptor to effector sites.
-For the purpose of this manifesto, I shall stick to the original label, and make use of 'neuro-' in its broader sense in order to lay the stress, regardless of the type of tissue, on the accomplishment by which information is conveyed through an electro-chemical communication system (for a recent reinterpretation of the role of nervous systems, see Keijzer et al., 2013).
+In any case, degree of similarity aside between the body plans of plants and animals, coordination is needed, and cellular electrical excitability for the purpose of the transmission of information relies upon the capacity of plant cells to conduct signals from receptor to effector sites.
+For the purpose of this manifesto, I shall stick to the original label, and make use of 'neuro-' in its broader sense in order to lay the stress, regardless of the type of tissue, on the accomplishment by which information is conveyed through an electro-chemical communication system (for a recent reinterpretation of the role of nervous systems, see Keijzer et al. 2013).

-Notwithstanding terminological and etymological disputes, what matters is to appraise the role of what eukaryote excitable cells actually do share.
+Notwithstanding terminological and etymological disputes, what matters is to appraise the role of what eukaryote excitable cells actually do share, and plants' usage of many of the same resources that animals use in their nervous systems partly undergirds the concept of plant intelligence.
 Cellular electric excitability and response in the form of action potentials underlies the ability of both animals and plants to respond in a fast, and yet coordinated manner, to environmental contingencies.
-In the case of plants, the reader may probably have Mimosa pudica or Venus flytrap in mind as classic examples of electrically mediated leaf closure, but all plants depend in one form or another upon electrical signaling.
-Plant communication obtains partly via action potentials (APs) that propagate multidirectionally along the phloem (for a review of plant APs, see Pickard, 1973; see also Baluška & Mancuso, 2009c; Volkov, 2006).
+In the case of plants, the reader may probably have Mimosa pudica or Venus flytrap in mind as classic examples of electrically mediated leaf closure,2 but all plants depend in one form or another upon electrical signaling.
+Plant communication takes place partly via action potentials (APs) that propagate multidirectionally along the phloem (for a review of plant APs, see Pickard 1973; see also Baluška and Mancuso 2009c; Volkov 2006).
 As in the case of animal APs, ion channels mediate the generation of APs in plants.
-In addition, another type of long-distance signaling exists in plants: slow wave potentials (SWPs) (aka variation potentials, VPs-Trebacz et al., 2006; Stahlberg et al., 2006).
+In addition, another type of long-distance signaling exists in plants: slow wave potentials (SWPs) (aka variation potentials, VPs-Trebacz et al. 2006; Stahlberg et al. 2006).
 Both APs and SWPs (VPs) share the three-fold phase of depolarization-repolarization-hyperpolarization of animal APs.
 And yet, according to mainstream plant physiology, action potentials (APs) are a nuisance.
-Plant physiology either ignores APs altogether, or considers APs as some kind of 'error' or 'blind alley' in plant evolution.
-By contrast, under the lens of plant neurobiology, APs and other electrical long-distance signals play a central role in integrating the plant body.
-This is a clear instance of the need for interdisciplinary cooperation under the umbrella of plant neurobiology.
+Plant physiology either ignores APs altogether, or considers APs as some kind of 'error' or 'blind alley' in plant evolution.3 By contrast, under the lens of plant neurobiology, APs and other electrical long-distance signals play a central role in integrating the plant body.